modir/laminas-book/docs/validators.md

 and pass the input value to its `isValid()` method.
 This is very useful, because can be accomplished in a single call.

+!!! note
-> The @`StaticValidator` doesn't provide an ability to extract the list
-> of human-readable validation errors.
-However, since the @`StaticValidator`
-> is designed to be used outside forms, and not intended for displaying results to a human,
-> this seems to be not a big disadvantage.
+    The @`StaticValidator` doesn't provide an ability to extract the list of human-readable validation errors.
+However, since the @`StaticValidator` is designed to be used outside forms, and not intended for displaying results to a human, this seems to be not a big disadvantage.

 ### Method 3.
 Using an Array Configuration